Fattijenishbek/Graphics-Final-Project/README.md

 |   1    |IR sensor     |
 |   1    |Micro Servo   |

-## The part used in the creation of 3D design of AutoSoap dispenser:
+### The part used in the creation of 3D design of AutoSoap dispenser:

-* Main pipe (The pipe, which contains all the electronics of this project and the soap itself.
+* Main pipe (The pipe, which contains all the electronics of this project and the soap itself).
-* Base and Top (The parts, which are used to protect the insides of the soap dispenser.
+* Base and Top (The parts, which are used to protect the insides of the soap dispenser).
 * Small pipes/holes (The part from where the soap leaks, and the part which looks for the stimuli - PIR sensor).